SF IndieFest is committed to the privacy of our members and website users. [...]

-The San Francisco Independent Film Festival (SF Indie) celebrates its “Sweet 16″ from February 6-20, 2014.
+The 19th San Francisco Independent Film Festival will be Feb 2-16, 2017.
 This annual festival showcases the best in independent, alternative, and subversive cinema from around the globe.

 “One of the city’s biggest film festivals” – SF Station

 “Sundance may have sold out, but SF IndieFest keeps it real” – Annie Lo, Flavorpill

 “While the Bay Area is flush with festivals, this one remains an under-the-radar standout.” – Randy Myers, San Jose Mercury News